the78mole/vnbdigitaler/.github/SEMANTIC_VERSIONING.md

 2. Select "Central Data Update Workflows"
 3. Click "Run workflow"
 4. Choose appropriate options (update type, force update, etc.)
+5. Select "Create Release" if you wish to create a new Release with this data

 ---